FriendsOfTYPO3/typo3db_legacy/README.md

 We will publish a new version every once in a while, depending on the amount of changes and pull requests submitted.

-If you want to keep adding features, and keep HtmlArea compatible with the latest browser versions, and TYPO3 versions, feel free to contact Benni Mack.
+If you want to keep adding features, and keep typo3db_legacy compatible with the latest TYPO3 versions, feel free to contact Benni Mack.

 ## License
 The extension is published under GPL v2+, all included third-party libraries are